akthammomani/AI_Powered_Recipe_Recommender/README.md

 ## Introduction

-Welcome to the AI-Powered Recipe Recommender System!
+Welcome to the AI-Powered Recipe Recommender!
 This application aims to enhance your culinary experience by providing personalized recipe recommendations based on various dietary preferences and nutritional needs.
 Leveraging advanced machine learning and natural language processing (NLP) techniques, our system analyzes a comprehensive dataset of recipes to deliver insightful recommendations and detailed nutritional information.

 ## Objective